pisymbol314/postgresql-clip/README.md

 6. Copy the template environment file, and then edit the `.env` file to insert the credentials (URI) needed to connect to the database.
 You will also need to enter the S3 object storage access key and secret.

+> [!Note]
+>
-   > **Note** Inserting the database credentials, object storage access key and secret are **mandatory** for this demo.
+> Inserting the database credentials, object storage access key and secret are **mandatory** for this demo.
 Database credentials (URI) were obtained from step 3 and need to be assigned to variable PG_SERVICE_URI.
 Object storage access key and secret will be shared during the demo session and will need to be assigned to variables S3_ACCESS_KEY and S3_SECRET_KEY respectively.
+>
+> Keys were provided for workshop purposes and will not be usable after 23 Jan 2025.
+>
+> **Do not add your keys into a forked or cloned repo**.

 ```shell
 cp .env_example .env